-In terms of programs specific to creating wireframes, Justinmind, Adobe XD, and Balsamiq are going to be your best bet, as they are equipped with everything you need to carry your wireframes into the prototyping and testing phase.
+In terms of programs specific to creating wireframes, Justinmind, Figma and Balsamiq are going to be your best bet, as they are equipped with everything you need to carry your wireframes into the prototyping and testing phase.
 However, it also depends on what level of fidelity you are working on.
 For example, when creating low fidelity wires, starting your designs on pencil and paper can be a great first choice before moving to any sort of software to digitize them.
 We’ve put together a list of the most useful wireframing tools here.

 4. Wireflows: Combining user flows with wireframes